 But I got a taste -- literally -- of pre-electricity days here in the South.
 I roasted potatoes in the fireplace ashes (they were delicious), piled on the quilts to keep warm and carefully got the old kerosene lamp going.
 It wasn’t what I was used to, but there was a coziness to it that I’ve never quite felt since.

 Late Sunday afternoon, once the lights and heat were restored, I let the fire die out and stowed the quilts back with the mothballs in the closet.
-Finally, I was able to enjoy what remained after the previous day’s bluster and bitterness: the sun shining on the snow blanketing my neighborhood, the quiet that only a southern snowfall brings, the knowledge that this had been something special, something bittersweet -- a memory worth filing away for the next time I took a warm, windy March day for granted.
+Finally, I was able to enjoy what remained after the previous day’s bluster: the sun shining on the snow blanketing my neighborhood, the quiet that only a Southern snowfall brings, the knowledge that this had been something special, something bittersweet -- a memory worth filing away for the next time I took a warm, windy March day for granted.